brendajin/googleglass-phonegap-example/README.md

 googleglass-phonegap-example
 ============================

 Example Phonegap project that can be imported to Eclipse and exported as .apk file for Google Glass.
-The example JavaScript includes touchpad events, which are [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent)s with the Phonegap API.
-In addition, the example also shows how you can use the Phonegap API to access accelerometer data.
+The JavaScript includes touchpad events and accelerometer events via the Phonegap API.

 ##Prerequisites
 1. Make sure [Glass Debugging](https://developers.google.com/glass/gdk) is turned on